Red Ruffing: 1930–1938

 Ruffing had a 9–14 win–loss record with a 3.91 ERA in the 1933 season, as the Yankees finished in second place in the AL. He threw a one-hitter on June 20, 1934, against the Cleveland Indians.
 Two weeks later, Joe Cronin selected Ruffing for the 1934 Major League Baseball All-Star Game.
 At that point, he had a 9–3 win–loss record on the season.
 He finished the season with a 19–11 win–loss record, as the Yankees finished second in the AL. Ruffing pitched to a 16–11 record in the 1935 season, as the Yankees again finished second in the AL. His 3.12 ERA was third in the league, behind only Grove and Ted Lyons.

 Ruffing won 20 games during the 1936 season.
 In June of that year, Ruffing pitched the longest outing by a New York Yankees pitcher, logging 16 innings in a complete game win against the Cleveland Indians.
 His 3.85 ERA was the sixth-best in the league, and his 20 wins tied him for third place, with Johnny Allen and Wes Ferrell, behind Tommy Bridges and Vern Kennedy.
 He started Game One of the 1936 World Series against the New York Giants, but lost.
 The Yankees defeated the Giants four games to two.
 In a salary dispute with the Yankees, Ruffing did not report to spring training, and he held out at the start of the 1937 season, missing the first month.
 He signed in May, receiving a $15,000 salary ($ in current dollar terms).
 Ruffing had a 20–7 win–loss record for the Yankees in 1937.
 He finished with the fourth-best ERA in the league, 2.98, trailing Lefty Gomez, Monty Stratton, and Allen, and his 20 wins were second only to Gomez, who had 21.
 His performance earned him eighth place in AL Most Valuable Player (MVP) Award voting.
 He started Game Two in the 1937 World Series, earning the victory, as the Yankees defeated the Giants four games to one.

 The Yankees started Ruffing on Opening Day for the 1938 season.
 He was again named an All-Star during the 1938 season.
 Yankees' manager Joe McCarthy, who managed the AL team in the All-Star Game, chose teammate Lefty Gomez as the starting pitcher.
 As McCarthy did not believe in pitching two players from the same team in an All-Star Game, Ruffing did not appear in the game.
 He led the AL with 21 wins in the 1938 season.
-He also tied for the AL lead in shutouts during with three, while his 3.31 ERA was third-best in the league, behind only Grove.
+He also tied for the AL lead in shutouts with three, while his 3.31 ERA was third-best in the league, behind only Grove.
 Ruffing pitched the opening game of the 1938 World Series against the Cubs.
 He won two games in the series as the Yankees defeated the Cubs.
 Ruffing finished fourth in AL MVP voting for the 1938 season.